canonical/k8s-snap/docs/src/snap/howto/security/disa-stig-hardening.md

 - You have root or sudo access to the machine

-## Post-deployment configuration steps
+## Critical post-deployment hardening steps

-By completing these steps, in addition to the [additional DISA STIG-specific steps], you can ensure your cluster achieves full compliance with DISA-STIG hardening guidelines.
+By completing these steps, you can ensure your cluster achieves does not fail any of the DISA STIG hardening recommendations.

 ```{include} ../../../_parts/common_hardening.md
 ```